50 famous paintings and the stories behind them

 In 1909, archeologists working in the ancient Roman city of Pompeii unearthed a villa buried under 30 feet of volcanic ash.
 Preserved inside was a room, measuring approximately 225 square feet, containing a series of beautiful—yet baffling—frescoes.
 The images depict more than two dozen, life-size figures.
-At the center of the activity is a nude woman, shown flogged in one scene while dancing and playing the cymbals in another.
+At the center of the activity is a clothesless woman, shown flogged in one scene while dancing and playing the cymbals in another.
 Most scholars concur that the cycle represents a Dionysian initiation cult.

 Girl With A Pearl Earring

 A masterpiece of the Dutch Golden Age, Vermeer’s “Girl with a Pearl Earring” has transfixed viewers with her wistful gaze ever since the painting resurfaced in the late 19th century.
 Little, however, is known about the young woman who modeled for the portrait.
 It has been suggested that the girl was Vermeer’s daughter or mistress.
 While this may be the case, the image wasn’t intended to represent an actual person.
 The turban worn by the sitter indicates that the piece was intended as a “tronie”—an idealized image cloaked in exotic clothing.

 Edouard Manet’s sensational “Déjeuner sur L’herbe” ("Luncheon on the Grass") scandalized 19th-century Paris, not for its stark nudity, but because it broke with a long-standing tradition of depicting nudes in classical settings.
 The Paris Salon rejected the painting, declaring it obscene.
 Victorine-Louise Meurent, the naked woman staring unapologetically at the viewer, was assumed by many to be a local prostitute; she was actually a sought-after Parisian artist’s model and an accomplished painter in her own right.